ergo-services/ergo/README.md

 *Ergo Framework* has embedded EPMD implementation in order to run your node without external epmd process needs.
 But it works as a client with erlang' epmd daemon or others ergo's nodes either.

-The one thing makes embedded EPMD different is behavior of handling connection hangs - if ergo' node is running as a epmd client and lost connection it tryes to run its own embedded EPMD service
+The one thing that makes embedded EPMD different is behavior of handling connection hangs - if ergo' node is running as a epmd client and lost connection it tries to run its own embedded EPMD service

 As an extra option we provide EPMD service as a standalone application.
-There is simple drop-in replacement of the original Erlang' epmd daemon.
+There is a simple drop-in replacement of the original Erlang' epmd daemon.

 `go get -u github.com/halturin/ergo/cmd/epmd`